krzkraw/matterbridge-hass/README.md

 If the blackList is defined the devices included will not be exposed to Matter.

+### entityBlackList

+The entities in the list will not be exposed for all devices.
+Use the entity name.

+### deviceEntityBlackList

+List of entities not to be exposed for a single device.
+Enter in the first field the name of the device and in the second field add all the entity names you want to exclude for that device.

 ### debug

 Should be enabled only if you want to debug some issue using the log.